open-socialism/open-socialism-site/introduction.md

 ## The Tribal Model

 Humans evovled to operate in small nomadic tribes.
-This model has existed for approximately 195,000 years and can be considered as humans *natural habitat*.
+This model has existed for approximately 195,000 years and can be considered as humans *natural system*.

 Let's look at some of the attributes of tribes.